-Signs of a beetle epidemic were first seen in Kluane National Park and Reserve in 1994 (Hawkes et al 2010).
+Signs of a beetle epidemic were first seen in Kluane National Park and Reserve in 1994 (Hawkes et al 2014).
 The epidemic grew to cover an area of approximately 400,000 hectares.
-The outbreak was extensive within the Shakwak trench and extended west to Kluane Lake and south to the Tatshenshini River Valley in British Columbia but the areas most affected were relatively close to Haines Junction, including the Alsek River drainage where it originated (Garbutt et al 2006).
-The outbreak affected 82% of the spruce forest in KNPR (Wong 2017).
-Refer to Figure x below for an overview of the beetle-affected areas in and adjacent to KNPR.
-Figure x (FMB map) shows the distribution of the beetle infestation around Haines Junction.
+The outbreak was extensive within the Shakwak trench.
+It extended west to Kluane Lake and south to the Tatshenshini River Valley in British Columbia.
+The areas most affected were relatively close to Haines Junction, including the Alsek River drainage where it originated (Garbutt et al 2006).
+The outbreak affected 82% of the spruce forest in KNPR

+Scott Stewart, Fire and Coordinator, Kluane National Park and Reserve, Parks Canada, Personal Communication.

+(Wong 2017).
+Figure 5 (FMB map) shows the distribution of the beetle infestation around Haines Junction.
 Multiple factors contributed to the outbreak.
-A long-term drought impacted white spruce's ability to adequately defend the bark beetle attack (Garbutt et al 2006).
+A long-term drought impacted the ability of white spruce to adequately defend the bark beetle attack (Garbutt et al 2006).
 In addition, milder winters resulted in the beetle's ability to avoid winter die-off.
-Furthermore, the maturation of bark beetles was observed to occur in a 1-year cycle instead of a 2-year cycle (Werner 2006).
+Furthermore, the maturation of bark beetles was observed to occur in a one-year cycle instead of a two-year cycle (Werner 2006).